Beee4life/acf-city-selector/README.md

 * updated output for free countries
 * removed Andorra and Luxembourg as default included countries
 * added more available countries and combined country packages
+* added fix for non-returning transient on first (state) load

 0.26.1
 * urgent fix for non-working city dropdown upon state change